-aspirations for their child, instilling confidence and building effective partnershi Providing all information in an accessible way.
-SENCOs are available for meeting by appointment through the school office, by email at · · • SENCOs are available for meeting by appointment through the school · • admin@elvedenacademy.co.uk or a request for a brief telephone consultation.
-Publishing about how the school implements the SEND Policy on the s school web site following the information set out in the SEN information regulations (2014) and as part of to the Local Offer. f the school's contribution Class teachers meeting with parents, in addition to parent evening ap pointments, to discuss concerns regarding pupils' progress at the earliest opportunity, raised either by the class teacher or the parents themselves.
-Class teachers will invite parents of pupils with SEN to meet at least the hree times a year to set and review the outcomes of support.
-They will discuss the activities and suppor t that will help their child and identify the responsibilities of the parent, the pupil and the school.
-It will p rovide an opportunity for the parents to share their views.
-Support and guide parents in ways that they can help with their child' 's learning and development at home.
-Signposting parents to wider support, information and services by en suring they know how to access the Local Offer .
+Always making parents feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships.

+Providing all information in an accessible way.

+SENCOs are available for meeting by appointment through the school office, by email at admin@elvedenacademy.co.uk or a request for a brief telephone consultation.

+Publishing about how the school implements the SEND Policy on the school website following the information set out in the SEN information regulations (2014) and as part of the school's contribution to the Local Offer.

+Class teachers meet with parents, in addition to parent evening appointments, to discuss concerns regarding pupils' progress at the earliest opportunity, raised either by the class teacher or the parents themselves.

+Class teachers will invite parents of pupils with SEN to meet at least three times a year to set and review the outcomes of support.
+They will discuss the activities and support that will help their child and identify the responsibilities of the parent, the pupil and the school.
+It will provide an opportunity for the parents to share their views.

+Support and guide parents in ways that they can help with their child's learning and development at home.

+Signposting parents to wider support, information and services by ensuring they know how to access the Local Offer.

 Planning additional support for parents at key times.
-For example, when the property is a support for parents at key times.
-For example, when the property is a support for parents at key times. - making a referral for an EHC Needs Assessment or ensuring smooth and success sful transition into the next phase of education or their new school.
-Seeking parents' views through questionnaires and considering adjust tments to practice in the light of analysis.
-We sto make use of the Special Educational Needs and Disab ilities Information Advice s to make use of the Special Educational Needs and Disabilities Information Advice and SENDIASS), which is specifically for parents and carers of children with SEN.
+For example, when considering and making a referral for an EHC Needs Assessment or ensuring smooth and successful transition into the next phase of education or their new school.

+Seeking parents' views through questionnaires and considering adjustments to practice in the light of analysis.

+We sto make use of the Special Educational Needs and Disabilities Information Advice and SENDIASS, which is specifically for parents and carers of children with SEN.